Ruby on Rails Interview Questions and Answers — Helpers — Part 1

 In Rails, helper methods are organized within modules corresponding to the controllers or functionalities they relate to.
 These modules are automatically included in views associated with the respective controllers, making the helper methods accessible within those views.

-Module Naming Convention: Helpers are named after the controller or functionality they support, suffixed with _helper.rb
+Module Naming Convention: Helpers are named after the controller or functionality they support, suffixed with _helper.rb.
+For example, if you have a controller named ArticlesController, the corresponding helper module would be named ArticlesHelper.

 Module Definition: Inside the helper file, you define a module with the corresponding name.